 ABOUT LARA BALADI

 Borg el Amal (Tower of Hope), Baladi’s ephemeral construction and sound installation, won the first prize at the 2008-09 Cairo International Contemporary Art Biennale.
-For Ukraine’s 2012 first Contemporary Art Biennial, she collaborated with the Kiev Kamera Orchestra to play live the Donkey Symphony —Borg El Amal’s sound component.
+For Ukraine’s 2012 first Contemporary Art Biennial, she collaborated with the Kiev Kamera Orchestra to perform the Donkey Symphony —Borg El Amal’s sound component.

-In 2014, Baladi received a Fellowship from MIT’s Open Documentary Lab.
-For the 2015-16 academic year, she is the Ida Ely Rubin Artist in Residence at MIT’s Center for Art, Science and Technology (CAST) and a lecturer in MIT’s Art, Culture and Technology (ACT) program.
+Since 2014, Baladi has been a Fellow at MIT’s Open Documentary Lab.
+In 2015-16, she was the Ida Ely Rubin Artist in Residence at MIT’s Centre for Art, Science and Technology (CAST).
+She has been a lecturer in MIT’s Program in Art, Culture and Technology (ACT) since 2015.

 GET INVOLVED, SHARE LINKS TO ARCHIVES ON TAHRIR SQUARE